 Conventional toothpaste.
 Something that most of us use two times a day, 365 days a year.
 But, did you know that it contains a serious toxin that can cause you harm?

 It’s true.
-In this post, I’ll tell you what everyone needs to know about toothpaste.
+In this post and video, I’ll tell you what everyone needs to know about toothpaste.

 Some scary fine print